bobbyhiddn/Magi./spells/default/fireball.md

 # Fireball (fb)

 ## Overview
 The Fireball spell safely deletes files or directories by moving them to a '.graveyard' realm.
-This provides a safety net for deleted files, allowing for potential recovery if needed.
+This provides a temporary location for deleted files, allowing for potential recovery if needed.

 ## Features
 - Safe file/directory deletion